 - Bow your head to the Magistrate when you enter and leave court

 - When the Magistrate enters or leaves, the bench clerk will say “all rise”.
 Everyone must stand

 Like other courts, the NJC Court is open to the public and we welcome visitors to watch the court in session.
-You can take notes and sketches as you observe the proceedings.
+You can take notes and sketches of proceedings.